Biden school reopening guidance expected to focus on COVID mitigation, rather than teacher vaccination

 But White House Press Secretary Jen Psaki said Walensky was speaking in her "personal capacity," since CDC guidance had not been released.

-This has been a point of contention for teachers unions, which have insisted on vaccinating educators before schools can be reopened.
+This has been a point of contention for some teachers unions, which have insisted on vaccinating educators before schools can be reopened.
+However, Randi Weingarten, president of the American Federation of Teachers, told Boston Public Radio on Friday vaccinating teachers was "not a precondition" for reopening.

 But teachers are already in a priority group for vaccination: according to COVID-19 vaccination recommendations established by the CDC Advisory Committee on Immunization Practices, educators are in Phase 1b.